ChiomaGrace/CodingDojo/IntrotoWebDevelopment/jQuery/jQuery Functions/README.md

 # jQuery Functions
-Create a web page that uses the following jQuery functions:
+This project creates a web page that uses the following jQuery functions:
 * click
 * hide
 * show